Białystok University of Technology: Academic profile

 Bialystok University of Technology offers 1st degree (Bachelor's or Engineer's), 2nd degree (Master's) and 3rd degree (PhD) studies, postgraduate studies, as well as training and language courses.

-Bialystok University of Technology has rights to award PhD degrees of technical sciences in 7 disciplines, PhD degrees of social sciences in 1 discipline and DSc degrees of technical sciences in 5 disciplines.
+Bialystok University of Technology has rights to award PhD degrees in technical sciences in 7 disciplines, PhD degrees in social sciences in 1 discipline and DSc degrees in technical sciences in 5 disciplines.

 The university offers various forms of education in English: a double diploma programme, free-mover, student exchange under the Erasmus + programme and a full cycle of education in English, including some interdisciplinary courses.